The Cumberland Argus and Fruitgrowers' Advocate: History

-The newspaper was founded by Messrs.
-Thomas Davies Little, Frederick William James Lovell, Richard Stewart Richardson and Alfred Gazzard, all formerly associated with The Cumberland Mercury newspaper.
+The newspaper was founded by Thomas Little, Frederick Lovell, Richard Richardson and Alfred Gazzard, all formerly associated with The Cumberland Mercury newspaper.
 The paper's office was located in Phillip Street, later George Street, Parramatta, with correspondents located around various districts.
 Initially issued weekly on Saturdays, costing 2d an issue, a subscription to The Cumberland Argus cost 2 shillings per quarter in 1888.

 The proprietors of The Cumberland Argus and Fruitgrowers' Advocate effectively marketed their paper by involving themselves in many local organisations in the Central Cumberland district, such as providing a prize for the Central Cumberland Agricultural and Horticultural Association's Show; having a hand in the formation of the Central Cumberland Cricket Association, and sponsoring the main prize for its junior cricket competition The Cumberland Argus Cup; and successfully organising The Cumberland Argus Fruit Show, an annual fruit exhibition, that not only promoted their newspaper, but also showcased the fruit growing industry from around the Cumberland Plain, and raised money for the Parramatta District Hospital.

 The Cumberland Argus and Fruitgrowers' Advocate was promoted as "the recognised local paper, largest circulation, best advertising medium."
 The paper was endorsed by the Fruitgrowers' Union of New South Wales, resolving that "a copy of the paper, containing reports on (its) meetings be sent to every town in the colony."

-The Windsor and Richmond Gazette called The Cumberland Argus "one of the best of colonial weekly papers", much to the delight of The Cumberland Argus proprietors.
+The Windsor & Richmond Gazette called The Cumberland Argus "one of the best of colonial weekly papers", much to the delight of The Cumberland Argus proprietors.

 Lovell, who was the main Editor of paper, died in February 1888, leaving Richardson to take up editorial duties.
 Gazzard retired from the newspaper in February 1893, leaving Little and Richardson to run the paper by themselves.

 The remaining owners of The Cumberland Argus purchased their rival publication The Cumberland Mercury, along with The River Times, a Ryde newspaper and The Weekly Advance, from Granville, in April 1895 and incorporated all three papers into The Cumberland Argus with issue Vol. VIII, no. 397, dated 4 May 1895.
 The three newspapers were owned at the time by Cyrus E. Fuller, a printer and stationer.
 Little and Richardson also acquired Fuller's Lightning Printing Works based in Macquarie Street, Parramatta.

 The proprietors of The Cumberland Argus purchased The Cumberland Free Press and Ryde Electorate Press newspapers in March 1898, which were incorporated into The Cumberland Argus with Vol. XI, issue no. 534, dated 2 April 1898.

 Masthead of the first Wednesday Edition of The Cumberland Argus and Fruitgrowers' Advocate on 6 April 1898.